cristinaserrano/NDCAR_Project-4_Advanced-lane-finding/writeup.md

 Resulting combined binary is obtained keeping ones from absolute value thresholded image and s_channel thresholded image and removing pixels that not pass the direction/angle threshold.

 Example:

 <img src='02_threshold/binary_example.png'>

 ---
 >C. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 See section 2.3 of of `detailed_process.ipynb`.
 Main steps:

 - Compute transformation matrices (direct and inverse) and source/destination points (section 2.3.1).
-Method: After choosing 4 poing in image that delimitate a plane, use custom function `perspective_transform` to compute transformation matrices (direct and inverse).
+Method: After choosing 4 points in image that delimitate a plane, use custom function `perspective_transform` to compute transformation matrices (direct and inverse).
 Also return source and destination points.
 - Apply transformation to new image: using custom function `apply_transform` (see section 2.3.2)

 I verified that my perspective transform was working as expected by drawing the src and dst points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

 <img src='03_perspective_transform/plane.png'>
 <img src='03_perspective_transform/example.png'>